ICT381/ict381-lab-notes/MAC/LAB_5B_MAC.md

 1. Before you run the `common.yaml` file, please take note of the following:

-   *  You would need to modify the path and owner for the last two tasks accordingly.
+   *  You would need to ensure that the path, owner and group for the last two tasks is correct.

       ```bash
       - name: create ansible roles folder in home directory